Third Parties (Rights against Insurers) Act 2010

 Overview

-The Third Parties (Rights against Insurers) Act 2010 clarifies and strengthens the rights of individuals and businesses (third parties) to claim directly from an insurer when the person originally responsible for the liability (the insured) is insolvent or bankrupt.
-This avoids the complexities and delays of pursuing a claim against the potentially bankrupt insured first.
+The Third Parties (Rights against Insurers) Act 2010 clarifies and strengthens the rights of individuals and businesses (third parties) to claim directly from an insurer when the person originally liable (the insured) is insolvent or otherwise unable to pay.

 Description